dreydenkirk/Bookit/README.md

-# 📚 Bookit – Modern Library Management System | C# • .NET • EF Core • ASP.NET Web API
+# 📚 Bookit – Modern Library Management System

 **Bookit** is a powerful and modern library management system designed to simplify book tracking, user management, and lending workflows.
 Built with **C# and .NET**, it offers an elegant and efficient platform for libraries of any size to digitize their operations and improve member engagement.